 Some people are standing all day, or walking on hard floors all day.
 This adds pressure to your feet from above and from below.
 Store clerks, warehouse and factory workers seem to be most affected.

 If someone can not get down to their feet to treat themselves then the problem only gets worse.
-Neglect is not that uncommon.
+Unfortunately, neglect is not that uncommon.
+Depending upon where you work you can see more issues where neglect is present.
 If someone has a poor foot problem they tend to cover it up, wearing socks and shoewear all the time.
 It isn't until they become so much in pain or a family member/ health worker insists on checking their feet then the problems are discovered.

 It would be nice and simple if the cause is just one thing, but usually that is not the case.
 You tend to find multi-factorial issues and patients usually solve one but not the other.
 So some patients can easily be overweight AND Diabetic which is a bad combination.
 However reducing weight will help with the Diabetes which in turn will help with the feet and other body systems.

 The medical information on the ldfootcare.com web site is provided as an information resource only, and is not to be used or relied on for any diagnostic or treatment purposes.
 This information is not intended to be patient education, does not create any patient-physician relationship, and should not be used as a substitute for professional diagnosis and treatment.